-NGC 4303 is a rewarding deep-sky target and presents itself as a diffuse object.
+NGC 4303 is frequently observed by amateur astronomers and appears as a soft glow.
 It is quite faint.

 It stays above 30° for roughly 8 hours.